How does usage-based auto insurance work?

 - Tracking helps with accidents: Investigating an accident could be easier if investigators know the speed and direction of the vehicle(s) involved.

-Understand that not all drivers will save with usage-based programs.
+Understand that not all drivers will get cheaper car insurance rates with usage-based programs.
 If you aggressively accelerate or frequently slam your brakes, your insurer could raise the cost of your policy.
 Keep in mind, the device or app lacks the ability to know when you're driving defensively — like braking suddenly and swerving to avoid hitting an animal or pedestrian.

 Pro tips for a UBI program